 - 1.1 The Hillingdon Local Plan: Part 1: Strategic Policies was adopted in November 2012 and is the key strategic planning document for Hillingdon.
-It sets out a long-term spatial vision and objectives for the Borough, what is planned to happen, where and how it will be achieved. - 1.2 Whilst Hillingdon's Local Plan Part 1 includes broad policies for steering and shaping development, it does not set guidelines for decisions about planning applications or identify specific sites for development.
-As a Borough, Hillingdon is now moving to the next stage in the plan making process, the preparation of the Local Plan Part 2. - 1.3 The Local Plan Part 2 is made up of the Development Management Policies, this Site Allocations and Designations document and an Atlas of Changes to the existing Policies Map.
-Together with the Local Plan Part 1, these documents will make up the Local Plan for Hillingdon, replacing all saved policies of the Unitary Development Plan (September 2007).
+It sets out a long-term spatial vision and objectives for the Borough, what is planned to happen, where and how it will be achieved. - 1.2 Whilst Hillingdon's Local Plan Part 1 includes broad policies for steering and shaping development, it does not set guidelines for decisions about planning applications or identify specific sites for development. - 1.3 The Local Plan Part 2 is made up of the Development Management Policies, this Site Allocations and Designations document and an Atlas of Changes to the existing Policies Map.
+Together with the Local Plan Part 1, these documents make up the Local Plan for Hillingdon, replacing all saved policies of the Unitary Development Plan (September 2007).